OSGeo/grass/doc/howto_release.md

 git fetch --all --prune && git checkout releasebranch_8_2
 ```

-Confirm that you are on the right branch and have no local changes:
+Confirm that you are on the right branch and have no local changes
+and that you have no local unpushed commits:

 ```bash
 # Should show no changes: